 - provide prompt advice on the fiscal implications of such initiatives.

-7.136 Detailed administrative arrangements within government to support the veto power are approved by Cabinet from time to time.
-Advice on these arrangements and on the responsibilities of Ministers, their offices, and departments is contained in Cabinet Office circular CO (07) 2 The Financial Veto and 24 Hour Rule.
+7.140 Detailed administrative arrangements within government to support the veto power are approved by Cabinet from time to time.
+Advice on these arrangements and on the responsibilities of Ministers, their offices, and agencies is contained in Cabinet Office circular CO (07) 2 The Financial Veto and 24 Hour Rule.